Political Science (PS)

 PS 4326.
 Media and Public Opinion.

-This course examines how the media influences public opinion and voting behavior.
-Specific topics include media functions in campaigns and elections, media bias, new media, and media effects on political attitudes and behaviors.
+This course examines how media influence public opinion, political institutions, public policy, and democratic processes in American politics.
+Topics include media functions in campaigns and elections, media bias, new media, media effects on political attitudes and behavior, and relationships between media and political institutions, including the presidency, the bureaucracy, Congress, and the judiciary.
+Using lectures, discussions, presentations, and exercises based on current media research, the course analyzes multiple theoretical perspectives and empirical findings related to media practices in contemporary American politics.
 Corequisite: PS 3300 or PS 3301 either with a grade of "D" or better.

 Grade Mode: Standard Letter